 The trick is to remove any leaderboard tactics from your sales department and replace them with a teamwork culture.
 This means that while every individual still has their own targets, they’re actually working together to ensure everyone succeeds and the team’s overall goals are met.
 And to ensure this works, everyone needs visibility of their own goals, as well as the teams.
 They need to be able to track performance in real-time so they know when an extra push is needed or if a tried and tested sales method is no longer enough.

 But before we get onto how you track and monitor…

 Why is a team environment so important for driving sales?

 The beauty of tracking everyone’s performance in one place is that patterns will be much clearer.
 Look at one person’s sales performance or set of feedback, and you won’t see very much.
 But, if four people are receiving very similar feedback then that’s an important insight that must be considered.
 It could be your product needs improving, your pricing is wrong or the competitive landscape has got tougher.

 Resource can be allocated more effectively

-If one individual is having a particularly bad quarter, by looking at the team as a whole, you can see who is way above their targets and can perhaps spare resource, who might need extra budget or where training support should be offered.
+If one individual is having a particularly bad quarter, by looking at the team as a whole, you can see who is way above their targets and can perhaps spare resources, who might need an extra budget or where training support should be offered.